ucscXena/xena-web/content/kaplan-survival-analysis.md

 ---

 [[contentHero]]
 | Wondering if a gene (or probe, or clinical value, etc) affects survival?
-We have survival analyses complete with p-values, custom time cutoff, custom time variable cutoff, and multiple survival endpoints.
+We have survival analyses complete with p-values, custom time variable cutoff, and multiple survival endpoints.

 Whether you're looking at DNA, RNA, methylation or protein, we can help you determine if a gene affects survival.
 Stratify your samples by any genomic or phenotypic data (e.g. expression, copy number, subtype, age, etc) and determine if there is a statistically significant survival difference.